Predicting Steady-State Behavior in Complex Networks with Graph Neural Networks: Methodology and Results

+This formulation helps compress the scale of the outputs and targets, particularly useful when the target values span multiple orders of magnitude.
 Hence, the graph regression problem can be formalized as finding the optimal parameters $\bm{\theta}$ of a model $f$ that minimize the loss function $\mathcal{L}(\bm{\theta})$, enabling the prediction of IPR values for given graphs.